maxvfischer/DIY-CNC-machine/README.md

 ### Y-axis belt tensioners and end-stop mounts

-Fixed belt tensioners were attached to the longer aluminium profiles of the upper frame using M5 screws.
-When aligning the fixed belt tensioners, make sure that the "belt opening" is pointing in the direction of the rails (one fixed belt tensioner for each rail).
+2x fixed belt tensioners were attached to the longer aluminium profiles of the upper frame using 4x M5 screws (2x for each fixed belt tensioner).
+When aligning the fixed belt tensioners, make sure that the "belt opening" is pointing in the direction of the rails (1x fixed belt tensioner for each rail).
+Also make sure that the fixed belt tensioners are positioned on the correct side of the rail (see images).
 Similar to before, a bradawl and a hammer were used to make indentations at the center of the holes.
 Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.

 ![attach_tensioners_and_belts_12](./images/build/frame/attach_tensioners_and_belts_12.jpg)